What is the difference between 3D ultrasound and 4D/HD ultrasound?

 We do not contact your doctor prior to the scan since this is an elective procedure.
-If we do see something wrong during the scan, we contact your doctor and send her the report.
+If we do see something wrong during the scan, we contact your doctor and send him/her the report.
 We do require however that you currently are under prenatal care and if you have any concerns, you should ask your doctor.
-Ultrasound technicians in general cannot make a diagnosis.
+Ultrasound technicians in general cannot legally make any sort of diagnosis.

 Will I always get great images of my baby?

 Most of the time we are able to get great images, but not always.
-Sometimes if the baby is looking face down toward mom's spine we are unable to get images, or if the baby is laying against the placenta.
 Every baby scans differently, depending on its gestational age, position, amount of fluid, and mother's condition.
 We promise to make every effort to obtain the best possible images of whatever parts of the baby that can be seen.
 If we are not able to obtain great images rest assured we will invite you back for a FREE Repeat Session until we do.

 What will determine quality of the images?

-Fetal position is the number one determination of how your image quality.
+Hydration and Fetal position are the main determinations of image quality.
 Some babies come ready for viewing and great images are obtained.
-Others simply turn their back or cuddle up to the placenta or the uterine wall or insist on putting their hands and feet in front of their face.
+Others simply turn their back, cuddle up to the placenta/ uterine wall, or insist on putting their hands and feet in front of their face.
 We will try hard to make your baby move in order to see and image the face.
 Drinking lots of water the WEEK leading up to your appointment can ensure your amniotic fluid is nice and clear.
-Drinking juice, or eating a little candy may help the baby move a little on that day of imaging.
+Drinking juice, or eating a little candy may help the baby move a little on the day of imaging.

 What can I do to improve the images of my ultrasound?